tomaslibal/cppToolkit/README.md

 ### Binary search

-- *Binary search algorithm*
+*Binary search algorithm*

 ### Bit flags

-- *Bit flags operations* set and unset flag bitwise operations, as a header file only implementation
+*Bit flags operations* set and unset flag bitwise operations, as a header file only implementation

+### Binary Tree Traversal

+Preorder, Inorder, and Postorder binary tree traversal methods are illustrated.

 ## Working with the project